Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on bundles

-Thus we can fill $\Gamma$ by a pair of disk with opposite orientation, which decomposes $U$ into a cylinder, and a punctured disk with $r-1$ boundary components.
-Note that such operation does not change the homology class of $U$, and the conclusion follows from the induction hypothesis.
-(Figure \ref{f1} gives an example that $a_1=3$, $a_2=-4$.
-Each straight segment denotes $k\beta$, each angular point is mapped to the base point $p$). \end{proof}
+Therefore, we can fill $\Gamma$ by a pair of disks with opposite orientations, which decompose $U$ into a cylinder, and a punctured disk with $r-1$ boundary components.
+Note that such an operation does not change the homology class of $U$, and the conclusion follows from the inductive hypothesis.
+(Figure \ref{figure2} gives an example that $a_1=3$, $a_2=-4$.
+Each straight segment denotes $k\beta$, and each angular point is mapped to the base point $p$). \end{proof}